 Tuition and Fees

-The estimated cost of attendance figures, as established by the Office of Student Financial Aid (OSFA) in consultation with the SAHS Physician Assistant Program, should help you plan your educational financing.
+The estimated cost of attendance figures, as established by the Office of Student Financial Aid in consultation with the School of Allied Health Science Physician Assistant Program, should help you plan your educational financing.
 Great care has been taken to calculate a fair student cost of attendance, reflective of average costs in Houston.
-These figures are used in conjunction with the Free Application for Federal Student Aid (FAFSA) data to determine your financial need as well as the amount you should be able to contribute toward the cost of your education.
-Financial aid is not available to meet expenses that exceed the estimated COA.
+These figures are used in conjunction with the Free Application for Federal Student Aid data to determine your financial need as well as the amount you should be able to contribute toward the cost of your education.
+Financial aid is not available to meet expenses that exceed the estimated cost of attendence.

 Estimated Cost of Attendance

 The estimated COA for the Baylor PA Program is of an educational and personal nature.
 The educational costs include tuition, books, fees and supplies as shown in this downloadable table.